 Predictive Lead Scoring Companies

 Madkudu offers 2 products at the moment, Lead Scoring and Smart Forms.
 Lead scoring works by identifying the lead behavior on your platform and in addition to it, demographic data is also captured.
-I'm not sure how demographic data will be applicable unless they compare it with some previous data points, which they haven't mentioned anywhere on their website, the same applies for the firmographic data!
-There's no explanation as to how they judge what a good number for company size is or how does it give importance to certain locations or anything, with all this incomplete information, think twice before pursuing it.
+I'm not sure how demographic data will be applicable unless they compare it with some previous data points, which they haven't mentioned anywhere on their website, the same applies for the firmographic data, there's no explanation as to how they judge what a good number for company size is or how it gives importance to certain locations or anything, with all this incomplete information, think twice before pursuing it.

 I'd say it's a good tool to start with as you'll understand how a lead behaves on your website.
-This is the only platform that was quick to get back to me and schedule a demo walkthrough of their platform.
+This is the only platform that was quick to get back to me and schedule a demo to walk through of their platform.

 1. How to clean your data?